notiska/kirjava/tests/README.md

 # kirjava's Tests

-These were mainly used by me to perform tests on the library to check that it was functional in a manor that I could verify.
+These were mainly used by me to perform tests on the library to check that it was functional in a manner that I could verify by hand.

 ## Compiling